Sensorless Remote Center of Motion Misalignment Estimation: Introduction

 Despite recent technological advances, RCM implementation continues to face practical challenges in surgical settings.
 Surgeons position trocars through incisions manually, relying on visual markers on the cannula to align the RCM with the body wall \cite{pandey2019robotics}, which can result in suboptimal placement.
 The RCM position relative to patient anatomy also shifts during procedures due to patient repositioning, robotic arm adjustments, or respiratory movement \cite{riviere2006robotic, rosa2015estimation, nasiri2024admittance}, causing unintended tissue forces at insertion points.
-While Intuitive Surgical's 2016 introduction of Integrated Table Motion for the da Vinci Xi system allows for patient position adjustments without undocking, these adjustments remain manually controlled by the surgical team, maintaining risks of human error.
-The Senhance surgical system (Asensus Surgical) offers automatic pivot point identification at the beginning of a procedure, but only alerts surgeons to excessive forces at the incision during surgery \cite{nathan2021senhance}.
+While Intuitive Surgical's 2016 introduction of Integrated Table Motion for the da Vinci Xi system allows for patient position adjustments without undocking, these adjustments remain manually controlled by the surgical team, who may not detect misaligned RCM.
+The Senhance surgical system (Asensus Surgical, Durham, NC, USA) offers automatic pivot point identification at the beginning of a procedure, but only alerts surgeons to excessive forces at the incision during surgery \cite{nathan2021senhance} without indicating which direction the misalignment occurs.

 This work addresses these gaps in robotic surgical safety by presenting a novel force estimation-based approach to dynamically estimate RCM misalignment during surgical procedures.
-In particular, our main contributions are: a) experimental quantification of forces exerted on soft tissue due to RCM misalignment, providing reference data for assessing clinical significance of positioning errors in robotic surgical systems; b) development of a deep learning-based framework to accurately estimate forces acting on a surgical tool shaft without need for additional sensors; and c) development of an RCM misalignment estimation approach using predicted tool shaft forces, experimentally validated on the da Vinci Research Kit (dVRK) Classic~\cite{kazanzides-chen-etal-icra-2014}.
+In particular, our main contributions are: a) experimental quantification of forces exerted on soft tissue due to RCM misalignment, providing reference data for assessing clinical significance of positioning errors in robotic surgical systems; b) development of a machine learning–based framework for estimating forces acting on the surgical tool shaft without requiring additional sensors; and c) development of an RCM misalignment estimation method that leverages the predicted tool shaft forces, experimentally validated on the da Vinci Research Kit (dVRK) Classic~\cite{kazanzides-chen-etal-icra-2014}.